East End Park (Cincinnati): Demise of Mike Kelly's "Killers"

+The first game at the ballpark was played on April 25, 1891 against Louisville in front of 5,000 fans with the Reds falling 11 to 9.
+It was reported that the film was not yet in good condition.

 As predicted by an Enquirer reporter on March 14, 1891, the east side Reds ballpark proved to be too remote for drawing fans consistently and as a result the club did not fare very well at the box office.
 During a day off on August 17, it was decided to suspend operations of the franchise until a new ballpark could be built on the west side of town.
 Ownership was planning to reactivate the club for the start of the 1892 baseball season.
 The final Reds game played at East End Park was on August 13 against the Boston Reds.
 The game resulted in a 1-7 Cincinnati loss.
 The club's final game was on the road with an 8-0 loss to the St. Louis Browns on August 16, 1891, in St. Louis.

 The Milwaukee Brewers of the Western League stepped in and finished out the Reds schedule.
 Several of Mike Kelly's Reds joined the Milwaukee club including business manager Frank Bancroft.
 The Brewers played their first game on the 18th, again in St. Louis.
 Kelly was not among the new club's members, as he returned to his familiar home in Boston to resume his career, playing with the AA's Boston Reds club and then finishing the season with the Boston Beaneaters of the NL.

 Kelly's Beaneaters won the League pennant while the Boston Reds would go on to win the Association pennant.
 This proved to be the last hurrah for the Association, which merged with the National League during the off-season.
 With a Cincinnati team already in the National League, the Cincinnati Association franchise was done.